 - For a state lead agency when the EIR is being prepared for a highway or freeway project, the State Air Resources Board for comments related to the air pollution impact of the potential vehicular use of the highway or freeway and if a non-attainment area, the local air quality management district for a determination of conformity with the air quality management plan.

-The Department must use the State Clearinghouse to distribute the draft EIR to state agencies for review and should use areawide clearinghouses (usually the council of governments or metropolitan planning organization) to distribute the documents to regional and local agencies.
+Caltrans must use the State Clearinghouse to distribute the Draft EIR to state agencies for review and should use areawide clearinghouses (usually the council of governments or metropolitan planning organization) to distribute the documents to regional and local agencies.
 Areawide clearinghouse procedures may vary with each region.
 Contact the District Intergovernmental Review (IGR) Coordinator for the operating procedures of the applicable local clearinghouse.

-The Draft EIR should also be sent to local, state and federal elected officials, interested environmental organizations, transit agency, neighborhood groups, community non-profit agencies and to the local chamber of commerce.
+The Draft EIR should also be sent to local, state and federal elected officials, interested environmental organizations/individuals, transit agency, neighborhood groups, community non-profit agencies and to the local chamber of commerce.

 - Publication at least one time in a newspaper of general circulation in the area affected by the proposed project.
 If more than one area is affected, the notice shall be published in the newspaper of largest circulation from among the newspapers of general circulation in those areas.

 - Posting of notice on and off the site in the area where the project is to be located.

 - Direct mailing to the owners and occupants of property contiguous to the parcel or parcels on which the project is located.
 Owners of such property must be identified as shown on the latest equalized assessment roll.

 The notice of availability must contain the following:

 - A brief description of the proposed project and its location.